-Plastic: a paddleboarding litter pick up
+Plastic: Six-year-old Ella's paddleboarding litter pick up - CBBC Newsround

 Maybe you're ditching plastic straws, recycling more or using less packaging in your lunch box.

-But how about doing a litter pick...on a paddleboard!?
+But how about doing a litter pick?
+On a paddleboard!

-They paddled 22 miles along the entire Salcombe-Kingsbridge estuary in south Devon picking up bits of plastic and rubbish as they went.
+Six-year-old Ella and her mum have paddled 22 miles along the entire Salcombe-Kingsbridge estuary in south Devon picking up bits of plastic and rubbish as they went.

 Watch them in action!